-At Earls Barton Infant School we follow the Agreed Syllabus for Northamptonshire to teach RE.
+At Earls Barton Primary School we follow the Agreed Syllabus for Northamptonshire to teach RE.
 It is based around termly themes which introduce Learning about religion and belief and Learning from religion and belief.

 The units in Key Stage 1 are as follows: